richardcom/tp/docs/UserGuide.md

 </div>

 Examples:
-* `editReview 1 rn/7 ra/5 re/The book is interesing`
+* `editReview 1 rn/7 ra/5 re/The book is interesting`
 * `editReview 1 rn/7 ra/5`
-* `editReview 1 rn/7 re/The book is interesing`
+* `editReview 1 rn/7 re/The book is interesting`

 #### Check usage `usage` and `usageBy`